How Reverse Mortgages Work Homeowners Guide

 — Maria

-A reverse mortgage is a specially designed loan for homeowners aged 62 and above.
-Also known as a Home Equity Conversion Mortgage (HECM), this program has been insured by the Federal Housing Administration since 1988.
+The definition of a reverse mortgage?
+Officially known as a Home Equity Conversion Mortgage (HECM), it’s a loan program specially designed for senior homeowners.
+It’s been insured by the Federal Housing Administration since 1988.

-According to the Federal Trade Commission, reverse mortgages work by allowing homeowners to convert a portion of their home’s equity into cash without having to sell the home or make regular monthly mortgage payments (keeping up with property taxes, insurance, and maintenance is required).
+According to the Federal Trade Commission, reverse mortgages work by allowing homeowners aged 62+ to convert a portion of their home equity into cash:

 Watch this short video to learn more about